-- (1) The programme content has a modular structure.
-Each modules delivers, consolidates and deepens learning content through lectures, exercises, seminars, tutorials, project work, practical trainings/internships, excursions, E-learning exercises and self-study.
-For modules that are evidently subject to several sets of study regulations, synonyms are permitted for examinations in which the content is the same. - (2) Lectures introduce the material covered by the module; they provide an outline of the subject area or of key areas within the subject as well as present and go over the current state of research.
-Exercises are intended for students to apply, deepen and expand the knowledge they have acquired in specific areas.
-Seminars are intended for developing students' skills, informing students about specific issues using primarily literature, papers and other documentation, presenting compiled work, holding group discussions and debates and/or written work.
+(1) The programme content has a modular structure.
+Each modules delivers, consolidates and deepens learning content through lectures, practical sessions, seminars, tutorials, projects, placements, excursions, e-learning exercises and self-study.
+For modules that are evidently subject to several sets of study regulations, synonyms are permitted for examinations in which the content is the same.

+(2) Lectures introduce the material covered by the module; they provide an outline of the subject area or of key areas within the subject as well as present and go over the current state of research.
+Practical sessions are intended for students to apply, deepen and expand the knowledge they have acquired in specific areas.
+Seminars are intended for developing students' skills, informing students about specific issues using primarily literature, papers and other documentation, presenting complied work, holding group discussions and debates and/or written work.
 Tutorials support students, particularly during their first semester, in learning how to solve technical and methodical problems independently.
-Project work allow students to acquire the ability to work independently on interdisciplinary solutions and concepts for practical problems and tasks.
-Practical trainings/internships are intended for students to deepen and put into practice their theoretical knowledge of the ecosystem services concept in research institutions, commercial enterprises and public or social institutions.
+Projects allow students to acquire the ability to work independently on interdisciplinary solutions and concepts for practical problems and tasks.
+Placements are intended for students to deepen and put into practice their theoretical knowledge of ecosystem service concepts in research institutions, commercial enterprises and public or social institutions.
 Excursions give students insight into current areas of research and research facilities as well as specialist and interdisciplinary applications/uses of nature and environmental conservation and environmental management in various institutions.
-Internet-based Elearning exercises provide a virtual training space where individual questions or statements are considered and direct feedback received within a specified time limit.
+Internet-based e-learning exercises provide a virtual training space where individual questions or statements are considered and direct feedback received within a specified time limit.
 Self-study is intended as preparation and revision time for teaching sessions; students work on, consolidate and deepen their knowledge of the taught content as they see fit.

-Structure and organisation of the degree programme
+§ 6 Structure and organisation of the degree programme